xipi3000/ammm_searchs/readme.md

 It will read the instance.conf file on the specified folder.
 ### Output
-It will write an output.dat file, in the same folder, with a formatted output as the ones on example project files.
+It will write an instance.dat file, in the data folder, with a formatted output as the ones on example project files.

-The name of the file can be changed in the end of the main.
+The name and location of the file can be changed in the end of the main.

 ## Greedy
 ### Configuration
-The read file can be changed on the python file, the first line of the main.
+There are 2 variables on the main:
+ - filename: determines the path to the instance of data to be run using the algorithm
+ - max_itr: determines the number of iterations the Greedy algorithm should run for
 ### Execution
 Run the python main.
 ### Output